Tanaga Poetic Agent

 Explainer

-Technical Insight: This Jupyter Notebook demonstrates the raw algorithmic logic used for phonemic counting and syllable auditing during the initial research phase.
-The Live Agent (above) represents the transition to a production-ready application that incorporates a responsive interface and standardized API lifecycle management.
+Technical Insight: This Jupyter Notebook demonstrates the algorithmic logic used for syllable counting and auditing during the initial research phase, and was edited to reflect discoveries made during the development of the production-ready application, which features a responsive interface and standardized API lifecycle management.